The Best Pond Cleaner & Cleaning Tools (Natural & Safe for Fish)

 Pond cleaning tools are going to be a little more hands-on than the natural solutions above, but these tools make cleaning a pond a whole heck of a lot easier than manually doing it by hand (especially if you have a large pond).
 Plus, they are better at handling large debris than the natural solutions above.

-Each of these tools has its own special place in the cleaning process and we recommend for the cleanest pond possible to use as many of these pond tools as you need to.
+Each of these tools has its own special place in the cleaning process and I recommend for the cleanest pond possible to use as many of these pond tools as you need to.

 Pond Vacuum